 2. Rattan Pendant Lights: The Hottest Trend

-Rattan is on-trend in 2020, and the trend doesn’t seem to be going anywhere any time soon.
+Rattan is on-trend, and the trend doesn’t seem to be going anywhere any time soon.
 Using natural materials, like rattan, is the perfect way to bring a calming presence into your home.

 By utilizing wood or rattan, and pairing it with neutral colors, you create a warm, and calm space.
 Rattan also brings in an element of a breezy and open space.